zendframework/zf2-documentation/docs/languages/en/modules/zendservice.developer-garden.rst

 core services of Deutsche Telekom, such as voice connections (Voice Call) or sending text messages (Send SMS) via open interfaces (Open *API*\ s).
 You can access the Developer Garden services directly via *SOAP* or *REST*.

-The family of ``ZendService\DeveloperGarden`` components provides a clean and simple interface to the `Developer Garden APIs`_ and additionally offers functionality to improve handling and performance.
+The family of ``ZendService\DeveloperGarden\DeveloperGarden`` components provides a clean and simple interface to the `Developer
+Garden APIs`_ and additionally offers functionality to improve handling and performance.

 - :ref:`BaseUserService <zendservice.developergarden.baseuserservice>`: Class to manage *API* quota and user